robdanet/blobscanner/README.md

 The old constructor was left to provide some backward compatibility for users who decide to install the new version.
 It will be removed in a future release.
+Visit the project's [site](https://sites.google.com/site/blobscanner/home) for informations and tutorials.